DennisDalton671/BlockDrop_AI/README.md

 ## Usage

-- The Tetris AI app can be run directly from Android Studio by pressing the "Run" button.
+- The BlockDrop AI app can be run directly from Android Studio by pressing the "Run" button.
 Make sure you have an Android emulator set up or a device connected to test the application.

 ## Contributing

-We welcome contributions to the Tetris AI project!
+We welcome contributions to the BlockDrop AI project!
 If you have suggestions for improvements, feel free to fork the repository and submit a pull request.

 ### Contributing Guidelines